simonredfern/SimonSaysSeeq/SimonSaysSeeqBelaSalt/README.md

 ![SimonSaysSeeq - on Bela Salt with Salt+ 5 December 2023](https://github.com/simonredfern/SimonSaysSeeq/assets/485218/9e7547bc-99ac-41cc-9224-38f2cffdf1ef)

+Various notes:

+Analog outputs (code value from 0 to 1) corresponding to the range 0 to 5V

 To find out which USB devices are active (if disconnected from your main computer)

 First create SimonSaysSeeq directory in /var/log becasue we'll log there.